|

 web site to display my works and to clarify some questions concerning

-named George Martin began to crowd the field, others such as the
+But then others named George Martin began to crowd the field, others such as the producer of the

-consultation, began to catalogue my books under the name George
+of Congress, without consultation, began to catalogue my books under the name George Whitney Martin,

-Martin, George Whitney Martin, or George W. Martin - though always
+George Whitney Martin, or George W. Martin -- though always one and the same.

 Topical Variety